 But while Lee and his superheroes are still fighting crime and evil-doers, you’re more likely to see kids interact with them on the screen of an iPad as you are to see them nose-deep in the pages of a comic book.
-Fans these days watch their favorite superheroes at the movies, witness their daring through a video game or even read through comics on a tablet.
-But Lee has proven to be a kind of superhero too.
+These days, fans watch their favorite superheroes at the movies, play them through a video game or even read them on a tablet.
+But Lee has proven to be a kind of superhero, too.
 The man behind most of our favorite superheroes isn’t resting on his laurels; he is also expanding his talents to include technologies to carry the spirit of the comic book world into the digital age.

-After all, even the best superhero will lose the fight if he lets others best him with the latest gadgets, and at 90, Lee isn’t about to let that happen to him -- especially when he’s not finished telling his stories.
+After all, even the best superhero loses a fight if he lets villains best him with the latest gadgets.
+And at 90, Lee isn’t about to let that happen to him, especially when he’s not finished telling his stories.

 From Stanley Lieber to Stan Lee

 Born to Romanian-born Jewish immigrants on December 28, 1922, Stanley Lieber lived through monumental changes not only to his industry, but to the U.S. itself.
-Like many Depression-era children, he found escape in books and movies -- like the ones Errol Flynn sword-fought his way through to rescue the damsels in distress.
-Like most at the time, the Lieber family had financial problems, and by the time Lee reached his teenage years, he, his younger brother Larry and their parents lived in a one-bedroom apartment in the Bronx.
-But he had dreams.
-He liked to write, and he got part-time jobs penning obituaries for news services and press releases for the National Tuberculosis Center.
-The smattering of jobs included delivering sandwiches for a pharmacy, working as an office boy for a trouser maker and selling newspaper subscriptions.
-By 1939, when he graduated early from high school, he joined the WPA Federal Theater Project, a government-funded Depression-era project.
+Like many Depression-era children, he found escape in books and movies, like the ones Errol Flynn sword-fought his way through to rescue the damsels in distress.
+But the Lieber family had financial problems, and by the time Lee reached his teenage years, he, his younger brother Larry and their parents lived in a one-bedroom apartment in the Bronx.
+He had dreams, though.
+He loved to write and got part-time jobs penning obituaries at the National Tuberculosis Center.
+The smattering of jobs also included delivering sandwiches for a pharmacy, working as an office boy for a trouser maker and selling newspaper subscriptions.
+And by 1939, when he graduated early from high school, he’d joined the WPA Federal Theater, a government-funded Depression-era project.

-When he was 19, after a company shake-up, he was promoted to interim editor, then the comic-book division’s editor-in-chief and art director, which he held until 1972.
-From 1942 to 1945, he joined the U.S. Army, but stayed stateside in the Signal Corps, serving as one of only nine men who had the title of “playwright."
-But after the war, the popularity of comics declined -- Americans didn’t need heroes anymore, and Lee dabbled in different types of writing, including romance, Westerns, horror and more.
+Then at 19, a company decided to shake up the management and he was promoted to interim editor, then the comic-book division’s editor-in-chief and art director, which he held until 1972.
+From 1942 to 1945, he joined the U.S. Army, but stayed stateside in the Signal Corps, serving as one of only nine men who had the title of “playwright.”
+After the war, the popularity of comics declined — Americans didn’t need heroes anymore, and Lee dabbled in different types of writing, including romance, Westerns and horror.
 He stayed in the comic industry, but adapted to the challenges of the time.

 It’s Time for a Superhero

-While Lee got his start with the Captain America comics, it wasn't until nearly 20 years later that he got back into superheroes.
-It was in the late-50s, when rival editor Julius Schwartz brought back an updated version of the Flash and the Justice League, that Lee’s publisher, Martin Goodman, wanted him to create a new superhero team.
+While Lee got his start with the Captain America, it would take nearly 20 years before he would get back into superheroes.
+In the late-50s, when rival editor Julius Schwartz brought back an updated version of the Flash and the Justice League, Lee’s publisher, Martin Goodman, wanted him to create a new superhero team.
 Lee’s superheroes were different, though.
-Above all, he's a talented storyteller, so his superheroes have interesting back stories as well.
-For example, Peter Parker, the "real" identity of The Amazing Spider-Man," lives with the guilt of his uncle’s death, and The Hulk’s alter-ego is a scientist whose formula went wrong.
-The flawed superheroes were complex and had very human problems -- and fans of all ages saw themselves in them while looking up to the heroes they became.
+Above all, he was a talented storyteller, so his superheroes had interesting back stories.
+For example, Peter Parker, the real identity of Spider-Man, lives with the guilt of his uncle’s death, and The Hulk’s alter-ego, Bruce Banner, is a brilliant scientist whose formula went wrong.
+The flawed superheroes had complex and very human problems, and fans of all ages could see themselves in them while looking up to the heroes they became.

-Superheroes fought crime, but they also had flaws that caused problems -- a welcome, but gritty relief from the super-slick Superman and his ilk, bringing Marvel out of the idealistic 1950s and into the turbulent ’60s, once again reflecting changing times and showing Lee's ability to stay one step ahead.
+Superheroes fought crime, but they also had flaws that caused problems — a welcome, but gritty relief from the super-slick Superman and his ilk, bringing Marvel out of the idealistic ’50s and into the turbulent ’60s.
+Once again, Lee was able to reflect the changing times to stay one step ahead.
 Along with great artists like Jack Kirby and Steve Ditko, his co-creations included Spider-Man, the Hulk, the X-Men, The Fantastic Four, Iron Man, Thor and more.
-But the comic industry was about to face a new challenge for kids’ attention -- the growing influence of television and the rapid advancement of technology.
+But the comic industry was about to face a new challenge for kids’ attention — the growing influence of television and the rapid advancement of technology.

 Modern Times, Modern Challenges

-A lot has happened since Lee started in the comic book industry in 1941, including wars, social upheaval and electronic gadgets that brought Americans from sitting in front of a radio in their homes, to carrying the power of a computer in a smartphone small enough to tuck into a shirt pocket, to the ability to watch a movie in the privacy of one's home.
-And, once astronauts landed on the moon, it just wasn’t as miraculous to see a superhero with the power of flight.
-Still, the one thing that hasn’t changed in all that time, Lee says, is the ability to enjoy a good story.
+When Lee started in the comic book industry in 1941, he couldn’t have known of the events to follow: wars, social upheaval and gadgets.
+Once astronauts landed on the moon, it just wasn’t as miraculous to see a superhero with the power of flight.
+But the one thing that hasn’t changed in all that time, Lee says, is the ability to enjoy a good story.

 “All of us loved fairy tales when we were kids.
-Tales of monsters and dragons and witches and giants, but you outgrow the fairy tale,” he told Forbes.
-"You can’t read them when you’re an adult, but I don’t think you ever really outgrow your love for them.
+Tales of monsters and dragons and witches and giants, but you outgrow the fairy tale,” he told Forbes in an interview.
+“You can’t read them when you’re an adult, but I don’t think you ever really outgrow your love for them.
 If you think about it, these superhero stories are fairy tales for grown-ups.”

-But the challenge remains -- to present stories when the times are changing so rapidly not just in terms of content, but also by paying attention to how modern-day readers enjoy the material.
+But challenge remains — to present stories when the times are changing so rapidly not just in terms of content, but also by paying attention to how modern-day readers enjoy the material.
 Lee and Marvel are doing just that by tackling the online frontier.
-Lee maintains a Twitter account, where he interacts daily with his nearly 500,000 followers -- a number any superhero would be proud to call his own.
-He also travels worldwide and knows very well how to use his iPad and an iPhone, staying connected with social media is a very important part of not only his comic career, but everyday life.
-"I think it’s not valuable, it’s invaluable,” he said.
-"I think that social media is the wave of the future.
+He keeps a Twitter account, where he interacts with his nearly 500,000 followers — a number any superhero would be proud to call his own.
+He also travels around the world and uses his iPad and an iPhone to stay connected with social media.
+“I think it’s not valuable, it’s invaluable,” he said in the interview.
+“I think that social media is the wave of the future.
 It’s the way all of us will be communicating and 90 percent of the way we’ll get all of our entertainment.”

-His latest project is a YouTube channel, “Stan Lee’s World of Heroes."
-The YouTube channel doesn’t just feature re-drawn comic books, but includes stories that people who love comics will enjoy, along with some funny rants from Lee himself.
+His latest project is a YouTube channel, “Stan Lee’s World of Heroes.”
+It doesn’t just feature re-drawn comic books, but includes stories that people who love comics will enjoy, along with some funny rants from Lee himself.

-“The whole idea is to give them the kind of stories that they haven’t read before that they can easily understand and relate to,” Lee said ahead of the announcement.
-"While we want these to be reasonably educational and good for kids, our main purpose to be entertaining… kids have a great sense of humor if you can reach them the right way.”
+“The whole idea is to give them the kind of stories that they haven’t read before that they can easily understand and relate to,” Lee said in a statement.
+“While we want these to be reasonably educational and good for kids, our main purpose to be entertaining… kids have a great sense of humor if you can reach them the right way.”